 Writs & Appeals

-- Ineffective Assistance Counsel
+- Ineffective Assistance of Counsel

 - Prosecutorial Misconduct

-- Jury Instructional Error
+- Instructional Error

-- Juror Misconduct
+- Jury Misconduct

-- Sufficiency of the Evidence
+- Insufficient Evidence

 - Prejudicial Evidentiary Error

-- Unlawful Search & Seizure
+- Unlawful Search and/or Seizure

 The first step of filing an appeal or writ is to file in the California Court of Appeal.
 If the writ or appeal is denied then you must file a petition for review in the California Supreme Court.
 In the event a federal question is raised, and all state appellate rights have been exhausted, most appellate attorneys will file for review in federal district court and thereafter in the United States Court of Appeal for the Ninth Circuit.

 Contact Us to Schedule a Free Consultation with an Newport Beach Criminal Appellate Lawyer